y330/FragmentQR/README.md

 On mobile operating systems(that support scanning the QR code),
 1. **Android works**(check browsers below)
 2. **iOS doesn't work**
-3. **IPadOS*
+3. **IPadOS to be determined**
-4. For the text fragment link, most =chromium=browsers on desktop work, but still check to make sure whoever you send the link to is running one of the OS/browser combination below.
+4. For the text fragment pretesktop work, but still check to make sure whoever you send the link to is running one of the OS/browser combination below.